A NEW WAVE OF FAKE BEADS

 tumble the bead in a leather bag as it was done in ancient times.
 You can drill the hole with

-ancient copper tools.
+dehydrator.
+So many things are done to make it look ancient.
 However, it is still challenging to imitate either

 excavation patina, stupa/burial patina, and patina by wear through 30